gopro/labs/README.md

 Follow the manual firmware update instructions for [Windows](https://gopro.com/en/us/support/hero11-black-product-update/windows) or [MacOS](https://gopro.com/en/us/support/hero11-black-product-update/macos).

+Need help, or an have Labs questions, we have a dedicated [forum for Labs users](https://github.com/gopro/labs/discussions)

 Learn more information about the program on [GoPro.com](https://gopro.com/info/gopro-labs).

 ### Labs Camera Control